pulkitaggarwl/deprecate-trial/README.md

-# GitHub Action for Azure Resource Manager
+# GitHub Action for Azure Resource Managers

 With ARM GitHub Action, you can automate your workflow to deploy ARM templates and manage Azure resources.